 Collective expertise within the Unit spans evidence-gathering and the investigation process, through to the sentencing, assessment and management of offenders.

 Primary page content

-Our research has informed major developments in eyewitness identification and the interviewing of victims and witnesses in the UK and internationally.
-Projects range from fundamental research and theory development, through to ‘on-the-ground application and testing; from the lab to the field.
+Our research has informed major developments in the interviewing of victims and witnesses in the UK and internationally.
+In addition, members of the FPU are involved in delivering and evaluating interventions with forensic populations and in research that influences policy and decision-making in forensic services.
+Projects range from fundamental research and theory development, through to ‘on-the-ground’ application and testing, from the lab to the field.

 The Unit is a home for undergraduate and postgraduate courses in forensic psychology; research students supervised by unit staff members; short CPD courses in forensic psychology; and relevant consultancy.